pboling/pretty_feed/CONTRIBUTING.md

 ## Contributing

-Bug reports and pull requests are welcome on GitLab at [https://github.com/pboling/pretty_feed][🚎src-main] .
+Bug reports and pull requests are welcome on GitHub at [https://github.com/pboling/pretty_feed][🚎src-main] .
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct][🤝conduct].